-I went to hospital.
+I went to the hospital.
 My folks found out what I was thinking, and it upset them.
 This made me feel guilty.
 For the next few months I couldn't think properly.
 Everything was jumbled up.
 I'd cry on the phone to helplines.
 I'd cry alone in my room.
 I'd reject offers for people to come and see me.
 The usual depression tropes all applied, but they didn't seem like the sort of things you'd see in a webcomic when I was experiencing them.
 When I was in the throngs of it, it was as if nothing else existed, even perhaps myself.
-All there was was my brain and the dark raincloud swimming over it, shooting bolts of shitty, horrible lightning at my deflated grey matter.
+All there was was my brain and the dark raincloud swimming over it, shooting bolts of shitty, horrible lightning at my deflated gray matter.

-It took its toll on my relationship too, which has now, thankfully, recovered.
+It took its toll on my relationship, too, which has now, thankfully, recovered.

-I think about the language surrounding mental illness a lot, how "depression" was just a word to me before, like "sandals" or "matinée".
+I think about the language surrounding mental illness a lot, how "depression" was just a word to me before, like "sandals" or "matinée."
 Now there's a slight pang in my chest when it's mentioned, and the memories of desperate, dark sadness flicker behind my eyes when I remember that summer.
 Words change meaning all the time, but rarely in such personal ways.

 If you are concerned about your mental health or that of someone you know, visit the Mental Health America website.